Institute of Physics Singapore

 The Medal will be awarded on the recommendation of the President and approved by The Council.
 It can be given to both physicists and non-physicists who have provided meritorious services in all physics-related fields of endeavour which are of benefit to physics in general and the IPS.
 The first Awardee has received his/her Medal and IPS Certificate in 2005.

-IPS Physics Education Awards
+The IPS Physics Education Medal and Prize

-- The Crescendas Medal and Prize for Outstanding Physics Teacher (Junior Colleges).
+- for Outstanding Physics Teacher (Junior Colleges).

-- The Crescendas Medal and Prize for Outstanding Physics Teacher (Secondary Schools).
+- for Outstanding Physics Teacher (Secondary Schools).

-- The Crescendas Medal and Prize for Outstanding Engineering Physics Teacher (Polytechnics/ITE).
+- for Outstanding Engineering Physics Teacher (Polytechnics/ITE).

-- The Crescendas Medal and Prize for Outstanding Applied Physics Researcher (Polytechnics).
+- for Outstanding Applied Physics Researcher (Polytechnics).

 The first three teaching awards were instituted by the Council of the Institute in October 2004 (the Award for Polytechnics/ITEs was instituted in 2014) in recognition of outstanding and innovative physics/engineering physics teaching at institutions in Singapore.
 As many remarkable teachers nurture and inspire each new generation of potential physicists annually, they deserve greater recognition for their outstanding efforts and novel ways of physics teaching.
 Awards are also considered for creative teachers who have made outstanding contributions to school Science Societies such as astronomy clubs, shared or fostered physics collaborations with other schools or organizations.